On Inverse Problems, Parameter Estimation, and Domain Generalization: Discrete parameter estimation

 \end{enumerate} where $\hat{X}=\mathcal{F}(Y)$, where the mapping $\mathcal{F}: \mathcal{Y}^{d\times 1} \rightarrow \mathcal{X}^{n\times 1}$ is an estimator of $X$ (reconstruction) given the observation $Y$ (or $m$ examples), $\hat{\theta}_Y=g(Y)$ and $\hat{\theta}_{\hat{X}}=f(\hat{X})$ are predictions of $\theta$.
 Note that in some cases the estimation $\hat{X}$ may be obtained from an example (or examples) of $Y|\theta$, that is of a measurement(s) belonging to a specific $\theta$, without the knowledge of $\theta$, but with the knowledge that all these examples originate in the same $\theta$.
 Alternatively, one could recover $\hat{X}$, from $Y$, based on a recovery method that is general to all $Y$'s regardless of the $\theta$ they originate from.
 The question at the core of this research paper is: Which path leads to a better $\theta$ estimation and when?
 Or, in other words, what would be the optimal path towards parameter estimation related with inverse problems?

 We note that $Y$ is not necessarily a deterministic function of $X$.
 For example, in an inverse problem, $Y$ could be a degraded signal originating in $X$, where the relationship between $X$ and $Y$ could be linear or non-linear, with or without additive noise, such that generally $y=u(x)+v(x)$, where $u(\cdot)$ and $v(\cdot)$ depend on $x$, and are deterministic or random functions.
 For example, $u(\cdot)$ could represent a blurring process, while $v(\cdot)$ represents an additive noise that could depend on the true value of $x$.
 Additionally, we consider two types of estimators for $\hat{X}$: deterministic and stochastic.
-Given a particular input $Y = y$, a restoration algorithm $\mathcal{F}: \mathcal{Y}^{d\times 1} \rightarrow \mathcal{X}^{n\times 1}$ produces an estimate $\hat{X}$ according to some distribution $p_{\hat{X}|Y} (\cdot|y)$ such that the estimate $\hat{X}$ is statistically independent of $X$ given $Y$ .
-For deterministic algorithms, $p_{\hat{X}|Y} (\cdot|y)$ is a delta function for every $y$, while for stochastic algorithms it is a non-degenerate distribution.
+In a continuous setting, given a particular input $Y = y$, a restoration algorithm $\mathcal{F}: \mathcal{Y}^{d\times 1} \rightarrow \mathcal{X}^{n\times 1}$ produces an estimate $\hat{X}$ according to some conditional probability density function $p_{\hat{X}|Y} (\cdot|y)$ such that the estimate $\hat{X}$ is statistically independent of $X$ given $Y$ .
+For deterministic algorithms, the conditional probability distribution $P_{X|Y} (\cdot|y)$ is a delta measure for almost every $y$, while for stochastic algorithms it is a non-degenerate distribution.
 Furthermore, in many practical cases the estimated distribution $p_{\hat{X}|Y} (\cdot|y)$ is designed as a mapping that is independent of $\theta$.